-Proposed Legislation Virginia Bottle Bill Legislation
+Proposed Legislation: Virginia Bottle Bill Legislation

-Ten states currently have Bottle Bills, and none of them are the same.
-The most successful bills do share some things in common: a 10 cent deposit on most beverage containers (beer, wine, liquor (including the small “nips”), soda, water (still and carbonated), fruit and vegetable juices, hard ciders, teas, sports drinks, coffee drinks, wellness and functional drinks, foil pouches and cartons (Tetra Paks) and milk.
-When Bottle Bills first started, they were aimed primarily at reducing litter, so they targeted beer and soda.
+- A 10 cent or higher deposit on all beverage containers: beer, wine, liquor (including the small “nips”), soda, water (still and carbonated), fruit and vegetable juices, hard ciders, teas, sports drinks, coffee drinks, wellness and functional drinks, foil pouches and cartons (Tetra Paks) and milk.
+When Bottle Bills first started, they were aimed primarily at reducing litter, so they targeted just beer and soda.
 Bottled water wasn’t a thing then, which shows how hard it is to do a bill by kind of drink.
 But beverages are usually sold in aluminum cans, glass bottles, PET bottles #1, HDPE bottles #2, aseptic and paper cartons and foil pouches.
-We don’t care if your Kambucha comes in a bottle, can or carton, we want that container recycled.
+We don’t care if your Kombucha comes in a bottle, can or carton, we want that container recycled.

 Virginia Bottle Bill Organization is a 501(c)(3) entity.